Fractured Magic: Chapter Thirteen

 “This is Maebhe Cairn and Dinara Condeh,” Roman said.

-“And let me guess: Ms. Maebhe finds herself needing a swift exit out of Gallontea.”
+“Let me guess: Ms. Maebhe needs a swift exit out of Gallonten.”

-“Nothing gets past you,” Roman said, wandering into the dimly lit sitting room.
-Though the street-facing curtains were shut, several lamps throughout gave them enough to see by.
-They all followed him without question, as if it was his house, his guests.
+“Nothing gets past you,” Roman said with a smile.
+He wandered into the dimly lit sitting room, and they all followed him without question, as if it was his house.
 Even Ivey.
-“Before that, though, I need to use your tunnels.”
+Though the street-facing curtains were shut, several lamps throughout the room gave them enough to see by.
+“Before that, we need to use your tunnels.”

 “Tunnels?”
 Dinara asked.

-“You can’t mean...”
+“Last time?
+Surely, you can’t mean...”
 Ivey trailed off, then crossed his arms.
 “Wait just a moment, now.
-I’ve heard some truly bizarre stories about you since we last met, you know.
-It had been my belief that I’d never see you again, yet here you are, healthy and hale and not even a day older, besides, and you want to go there?
+I’ve heard such stories about you that you wouldn’t believe, and it had been my belief that I’d never see you again.
+Now here you are, healthy and hale and not even a day older, besides, claiming you want to go back to that place?
 I’m owed some explanations, I think.”

-“You’re not the only one,” Dinara said, crossing her arms as well, mirroring Ivey.
+“You’re not the only one,” Dinara said, crossing her arms as well.
 “What do you mean, ‘last time?’
 How do you and Ivey know each other?
 Does this have to do with the Oracle?”

-Maebhe took a definitive step back from the conversation, going over to study Ivey’s pinned butterflies to separate from it as obviously as possible.
-It was an impressive collection.
-She recognized one specimen, gold and spotted, from the mountain forests behind Orean.
+Maebhe took a definitive step back from the conversation, instead wandering over to Ivey’s pinned butterflies to separate herself from it as obviously as possible.
+He had an impressive collection.
+She recognized at least one specimen, gold and spotted, from the mountain forests behind Orean.
+She wished she was there, not here.
+None of this was fair.

-“I’ll explain everything.
-To both of you,” she heard Roman say, “But not until this is all over.”
+“I’ll explain everything to both of you,” she heard Roman say, “But only when this is all over.”

 Ivey folded first, rocking back on his heels and heaving a sigh.
 “Very well.
-I’ll grant you access to my tunnels, but only on the condition that you dine with me afterward.
-You promised last time, too, you recall, right before you fled Gallontea with Unity’s Enforcers at your heels.
+I’ll grant you access to my tunnels, but only on the condition you dine with me afterward.
+You promised last time, too, right before you fled Gallonten with Unity’s Enforcers at your heels.
 I know you better now, you rascal, and won’t let you slip away again.
 I’m an old man; I demand my time to reminisce.”

-“You had to flee Gallontea?
+“You had to flee Gallonten?
 What is he talking about?”

-“Dinner as yours, as long as you pay,” Roman told Ivey.
+“Dinner is yours, as long as you pay,” Roman told Ivey.
 He perched on the arm of Ivey’s sofa and told Dinara, “Ivey helped me out of a toxic workplace.
 That’s all.
-About the tunnels, there’s a web of them running under the city — sewage tunnels, underdrains, even some old smuggling routes that predate Unity’s founding.
-They’re impossible to navigate if you don’t know what you’re doing, but Ivey was one of the original contractors almost three hundred years ago, when they were first expanding Gallontea’s infrastructure.”
+About the tunnels, there’s a web of them running under the city—sewage tunnels, underdrains, even some old smuggling routes that predate Unity’s founding.
+They’re impossible to navigate if you don’t know what you’re doing, but Ivey was one of the original contractors on the project almost three hundred years ago, when they were first expanding Gallonten’s infrastructure.”

 “Over three hundred years now, Aim,” Ivey interrupted.
 “Quite a bit over.”

 “Really?
 I didn’t realize,” Roman said, eyes wide.
+He shook his head.
 “The point is, Ivey knows a path to Unity’s prison.”

 “Aim, to get to the prison from my tunnels, you’ll have to—”

-“I know, It won’t be a problem.
-I’ll be in and out in a flash.”
-When Maebhe met Roman’s eye, he winked and gave a cheerful smile.
+“I know.
+It won’t be a problem,” Roman said sharply.
+When Maebhe met Roman’s eye, though, he winked and gave a cheerful smile.
 It was about as real, Maebhe suspected, as the “orinian” glassware Ivey had displayed on his shelf: convincing until you spotted the inconsistencies in the pattern.

-Ivey looked Roman up and down with a critical eye, then rocked back on his heels.
-“I know you love your swords, but you should bring a gun.
-They’ll all have their own, of course.
+Ivey rocked back on his heels again.
+“I know you love your swords, but you should bring a gun, too.
+They’ll all have them.
 I have one I can lend you.”

 Roman wrinkled his nose, but nodded.
 Beside Maebhe, Dinara looked ill.
 When Ivey left the room, Maebhe pressed down on Dinara’s shoulder until the girl took the hint and dropped onto the sofa behind her, her skirts fanning out over the patterned fabric.
-She laid back and closed her eyes and Maebhe decided to turn the conversation away from firepower.
+As she laid back and closed her eyes, Maebhe decided to turn the conversation away from firepower.
 “Why does he call you Aim?” she asked.

 “It’s just an old nickname.”